mondoohq/cnquery/README.md

 These files can also contain multiple query packs for many different target systems.
 For an example, see `examples/multi-target.mql.yaml`.

-## Distributing cnqueries across your fleet
+## Private Query Packs

-You can share query packs across your fleet using the Query Hub.
+Distributing cnqueries across your fleet

+You can share query packs across your fleet using the Mondoo's Query Hub.
 The Query Hub creates a secure, private environment in your account that stores data about your assets.
 It makes it very easy for all assets to report on query packs and define custom rules for your fleet.

 To use the Query Hub: